king-dopey/docker-stunnel/README.md

 For more advanced use cases, a `docker-compose.yml` file is recommended.
-See the [`examples/`][examples] folder to see how to expose a service attached to the VPN container and how to configure a firewall so only outbound traffic to the VPN is allowed.
+See the [`examples/`][examples] folder to see how to expose a service attached to the SSL tunnel container and how to configure a firewall so only outbound traffic through the tunnel is allowed.

 [examples]: ./examples
 [docker-hub]: https://cloud.docker.com/repository/docker/dheaps/stunnel/